 The initial investment is simply the sum of money required to fund the project.
 This is the cash used at the start of the project.
 If the potential earnings are lesser than the amount you invested initially, it won’t make sense to invest in that particular project.

-When calculating the project’s profitability index, it’s worth noting that the calculation doesn’t consider the size of the investment.
-With that said, you can expect to come up with a lower result when calculating a project size with a larger outgoing cash flow.
+When calculating the project’s profitability index using the profitability index formula, it’s worth noting that the calculation doesn’t consider the size of the investment.
+With that said, you can expect to come up with a lower result when calculating a project size with a larger cash outflow.
 This is because the investment’s profit margin isn’t as high as the initial investment.

 What the Results Mean